Wawrzyniec Styczeń: Biography

 Styczeń came from a peasant family.
 He most likely began his studies in his native Wola Drwińska, and by 1854 attended the Saint Anne's gymnasium in Kraków.
 He graduated after five years.
 Between 1859 and 1863 he studied at the Faculty of Law of the Jagiellonian University.
 He finished his doctorate in Law in 1869.

 Styczeń settled permanently in Kraków and purchased a house on Karmelicka street.
 He operated a successful law practice, and gradually acquired the reputation as "the most outstanding personality of the Kraków Bar".
 For many years he served as President of the Board of the Kraków Bar, and was also a member of the disciplinary committee of the Bar (within the Kraków National Court).

 He was active in social work.
-After the establishment of the Kraków branch of the Youth Club/Athletic society "Sokól" in Kraków in 1885, he became one of its members and served as the president of the organization after the resignation of Michał Bałucki, in 1886.
+After the establishment of the Kraków branch of the Sokól athletic society in Kraków in 1885, he became one of its members and served as the president of the organization after the resignation of Michał Bałucki, in 1886.
 He also served as the vice-president of the Lwów chapter of the organization.
 Styczeń was instrumental in obtaining funds for and organizing the construction of the Sokól headquarters in Kraków, which opened up in November 1889 on Wolska Street.
 The building was expanded in 1894.